mobiles libraries program

-Created in 2000, the mobile libraries program now has 14 vehicles (9 minivans, 1 boat library, 3 tuk-tuk libraries and 1 motocycle library) crisscrossing a hundred different sites on the roads of the seven provinces of Cambodia in order to bring the book to disadvantaged people.
-The lack of infrastructure, such as public libraries, deprives communities in the suburbs of neighboring cities and provinces to access books.
+Born in 2000, the mobile libraries program counts 11 vehicules (7 minivans, 2 boat libraries, 2tuk-tuk libraries).
+They criss-cross a hundred different sites on the roads and waters of the seven provinces of Cambodia and Phnom Penh in order to bring the book to the underprivileged.
+The lack of infrastructure, such as public libraries, deprives suburban and rural communities of access to books.

 Beyond the book, raising awareness

-In addition to these thematics, our teams have integrated awareness sessions on social themes adapted to the environment and the public (health, hygiene, disability, family planning, money management, domestic violence, etc.)
+In addition to these themes, our teams have integrated awareness-raising sessions on social issues adapted to each environment and audience: health, hygiene, disability, gender equality, family planning, money management, domestic violence...

 The aim is to fundamentally change behaviour and encourage Cambodians to become ambassadors for these issues themselves to their families and local communities.